North Stradbroke Island

 What are some of the major infrastructure and planning changes likely to influence North Stradbroke Island?

-Key infrastructure and planning changes likely to influence North Stradbroke Island include: Southern Moreton Bay Islands Ferry Terminals Upgrade (Completed); Redland Hospital Expansion and Health & Wellness Precinct (Construction); Redland Hospital Expansion (Construction); Redlands Coast Smart and Connected City Strategy (Construction); and Cleveland Line Duplication (Planning).
+Key infrastructure and planning changes likely to influence North Stradbroke Island include: Moreton Bay Research Station (Under Assessment); Southern Moreton Bay Islands Ferry Terminals Upgrade (Completed); Redlands Coast Smart and Connected City Strategy (Construction); Cleveland Line Duplication (Park Road to Cleveland) (Planning); and M1 Pacific Motorway Upgrade - Daisy Hill to Logan (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting North Stradbroke Island?

-Infrastructure development impacting North Stradbroke Island spans multiple sectors including Transport & Logistics, Energy, and Health & Medical, among others.
+Infrastructure development impacting North Stradbroke Island spans multiple sectors including Transport & Logistics, Precincts & Urban Renewal, and Science & Research, among others.

 What is the scale of infrastructure investment impacting North Stradbroke Island?